Dewmith/inlab-bidsify/README.md

 This code aims at bidsifying the EEG data recorded at CRPN.
 The code was developed by A. Weill and A.-S Dubarry

+The code to convert multiple BDF files into a single BIDS folder has been completed.
+The code was written in Python and modularized.

 ## Ressource

 Documentation sur BIDS EEG : https://bids-specification.readthedocs.io/en/stable/modality-specific-files/electroencephalography.html